jianlins/FastNER/README.md

 ## References

+If you are using FastContext within your research work, please cite the following publication:

-1. Jianlin Shi, John F. Hurdle.
-Trie-based Rule Processing for Clinical NLP: a use-case study of n-trie, making the ConText algorithm more efficient and scalable.
-Journal of Biomedical Informatics.
-Under review.
+1. Shi, Jianlin, and John F. Hurdle.
+“Trie-Based Rule Processing for Clinical NLP: A Use-Case Study of n-Trie, Making the ConText Algorithm More Efficient and Scalable.”
+Journal of Biomedical Informatics, August 6, 2018. https://doi.org/10.1016/j.jbi.2018.08.002.